-We have various Print on Lycra fabrics to customize.
-Our Custom Printed Dye Sublimation Lycra and Scuba range is stretchy, making it ideal for everything from custom leggings, spandex body suit costumes, to cycling shorts.
-It is strong and durable and holds print and color beautifully.
+We have various Lycra fabrics to customize.
+Our Dye Sublimation Lycra and Scuba range is full of stretchy materials, which are ideal for garments such as leggings, bike shorts, and bodysuits.
+Custom printed Lycra is strong and durable and holds print and color beautifully.
 Our Soft Sheen Lycra features a beautiful, soft sheen finish.
 Even when stretched, your print will not fade.
-Ideal for fashion students and designers, our customized stretch Lycra are popular fabrics for fashion and cosplay body suits.
+Design your own lycra for DIY projects and homemade clothing.

 Choose the right stretchy Lycra for your sewing project.